pmiossec/rssperso/README.md

 ## ToDo

-* Being able to add to ToDo List, or Pocket or Wallabag
+* Add to Pocket or Wallabag
-* Hide links of cleared feeds (keep date to display only newers)
+* Being able to add to Pocket or Wallabag from ToDoList
 * Use gradation to display new ones (Read!, New, normal --from last reload)